-Ling 51/Psych 56L: Acquisition of Language
+LSci 51/Psych 56L: Acquisition of Language

+Lecture 13

-Lecture 13 Lexical development II
+Lexical development II

 Announcements

 Be working on review questions for lexical development

-HW4 due 11/13/17
+HW4 due 11/6/19

-No class 11/3/17 - use this time to work on the homework and review questions

 The course of early lexical development

 10-15 months: first words produced that actually sound like the words the child is trying to approximate (and they have a fixed meaning, as opposed to being sound sequences the child likes to say) Note: This doesn't mean children don't understand words before this age, though.
-Bergelson & Swingley (2012, 2014, 2015) show that 6- to 9month-olds understand familiar concrete object words like "nose" and "cookie", and Bergelson & Swingley (2013) show that 10- to 13-month-olds understand words like "all gone", "hug", "bye", and "wet".
+Bergelson & Swingley (2012, 2014, 2015) show that 6- to 9-month-olds understand familiar concrete object words like "nose" and "cookie".
+Bergelson & Swingley (2013) show that 10- to 13-month-olds understand words like "all gone", "hug", "bye", and "wet", while Nomikou, Rohlfing, Cimiano, and Mandler (2018) show that 10-month-olds understand verbs like "eat", "sleep", and "read".